PostGuitarist/availi/README.md

 ### Option 1: Automatic Setup (Recommended)

-1. Make sure your Neon database connection string is set as the `DATABASE_URL` environment variable.
+1. Ensure your Neon database connection string is set as the `DATABASE_URL` environment variable.
 2. Visit `/api/setup-db` in your browser or make a GET request to this endpoint to automatically run the migrations.

 ### Option 2: Manual Setup